junobuild/docs/docs/pricing.md

 New developers who join Juno are granted credits to create a mission control and their initial [satellite].

-To create additional satellites, a fee of 0.4 ICP is necessary, along with the infrastructure costs for setting up the smart contract.
+To create additional satellites, a fee of 0.4 ICP is necessary, along with the infrastructure costs for setting up the container.

-Similarly, enabling analytics by creating an [orbiter] entails a fee of 0.4 ICP, plus the infrastructure costs for creating the smart contract.
+Similarly, enabling analytics by creating an [orbiter] entails a fee of 0.4 ICP.

 Please note that additional transaction fees may be introduced in the future, and pricing and models are subject to change.